sethvincent/jsintro/readme.md

 [Create an account if you haven't yet.](http://github.com/signup/free)

 ### Open the javascript console
-Chrome:
+*Chrome:*

 Windows: CTRL-SHIFT-J

 Mac: COMMAND-OPTION-J

-Firefox: CONTROL-SHIFT-K
+*Firefox:*

-Windows: COMMAND-OPTION-K
+Windows: CONTROL-SHIFT-K

-Mac:
+Mac: COMMAND-OPTION-K

 We can type javascript into the console.
 This is also where messages are displayed when we use `console.log()`.